czero-cc/SCAPO/README.md

 uv run scapo init

 # Scrape and process with your configured LLM
-uv run scapo scrape run --sources reddit:LocalLLaMA --limit 10
+scapo scrape run --sources reddit:LocalLLaMA --limit 10

 # Or with uv (if not installed globally)
 uv run scapo scrape run --sources reddit:LocalLLaMA --limit 10